emilybache/Theatrical-Players-Refactoring-Kata/README.md

 Acknowledgements
 ----------------
-Thankyou to Martin Fowler for kindly giving permission to use his code.
+Thank you to Martin Fowler for kindly giving permission to use his code.
+Thank you to Emily Bache for creation of this kata.